Insights · Industry publications

 Monographs with quantitative operational data, cited institutional sources, and verifiable analysis on Panama and the main competing jurisdictions.

 The Panama Italy Study Observatory publishes industry working papers with quantitative operational data and properly cited institutional sources.
-Each publication documents, in a monographic and verifiable manner, a relevant aspect of legal residency, international taxation, and Italian-speaking migration in Latin America.
+Each publication documents, in a monographic and verifiable manner, a relevant aspect of legal residency, international taxation, offshore companies, and Italian-speaking migration to Latin America.

 The publications are freely distributed for non-commercial informational purposes, provided the source is cited.
 The goal is to make materials accessible to operators, consultants, investors, journalists, and Italian citizens interested in evaluating Panama as a legal, fiscal, banking, and immigration hub.